 Tempe and Lieutenant Ryan had accompanied the recently discovered remains of a missing heiress from Montreal to the Chicago morgue.
 Suddenly, Tempe was accused of mishandling the autopsy—and the case.
 Back in Montreal, the corpse of a second elderly woman was found in the woods, and then a third.
-Seamlessly weaving between Tempe’s present-tense terror as she’s held captive and her memory of the cases of these murdered women, Reichs conveys the incredible devastation that would occur if a forensic colleague sabotaged work in the lab.
-The chemistry between Tempe and Ryan intensifies as this complex, riveting tale unfolds.
-Reichs is writing at the top of her game.
+Seamlessly weaving between Tempe’s present-tense terror as she’s held captive and her memory of the cases of these murdered women, Reichs reveals the incredible devastation that would occur if a forensic colleague sabotaged work in the lab.
+The chemistry between Tempe and Ryan intensifies as this complex, riveting tale unfolds, proving once again, that Reichs is the dominant talent in forensic mystery writing.

-Kathy Reichs’s first novel Déjà Dead was a #1 New York Times bestseller and won the 1997 Ellis Award for Best First Novel and was an international bestseller.
-Cold, Cold Bones is Kathy’s twentieth entry in her series featuring forensic anthropologist Temperance Brennan.
-Kathy was also a producer of the hit Fox TV series, Bones, which is based on her work and her novels.
-She is one of very few forensic anthropologists certified by the American Board of Forensic Anthropology, Kathy divides her time between Charlotte, North Carolina, and Montreal, Québec.
-Visit Kathy at KathyReichs.com or follow her on Twitter @KathyReichs.
+Kathy Reichs’s first novel Déjà Dead, published in 1997, won the Ellis Award for Best First Novel and was an international bestseller.
+Cold, Cold Bones is Kathy’s twenty-first entry in her series featuring forensic anthropologist Temperance Brennan.
+Kathy was also a producer of Fox Television’s longest running scripted drama, Bones, which was based on her work and her novels.
+One of very few forensic anthropologists certified by the American Board of Forensic Anthropology, Kathy divides her time between Charlotte, North Carolina, and Montreal, Québec.
+Visit her at KathyReichs.com or follow her on Twitter @KathyReichs.